Create a medallion architecture in a Microsoft Fabric lakehouse

 Screenshot of the results of a SQL query in a lakehouse.

-4. Now we’ll take a look at which customers are purchasing the most (in terms of quantity).
+4. Next you’ll review which customers are purchasing the most (in terms of quantity).
 Paste the following query into the query editor and select Run:

 SELECT TOP 10 CustomerName, SUM(Quantity) AS TotalQuantity